folio-org/folio-sample-modules/simple-vertx/README.md

 The script sets everything up, and should end with a hello message.

-The process of running the simple module is the same as with the hello module, we POST a ModuleDescription, we deploy the module, and enable it for our tenant.
+The process of running the simple module is the same as with the hello module, we POST a ModuleDescriptor, we deploy the module, and enable it for our tenant.
 All this is encapsulated in the `runsimple.sh` script.

 ```